clive-cudi/payroll_asm/README.md

     - salary
     - job group
     - department
-- thinking of separating each employee entry with "\n-----------\n"

 - on running
     - user is prompted "1.
 Read employee payroll" "2. add/update employee payroll"